LouisCAD/Splitties/views-dsl/Kotlin-UIs-vs-xml-layouts.md

 ### Pros of xml layouts

-* You can _almost_ instantly preview a layout file (despite the huge RAM and CPU usage) from the IDE.
+* You can _almost_ instantly preview a layout file from the IDE (despite the increased RAM and CPU usage).
 * You can declare a new compile time constant id resource on the fly with `@+id/some_new_id`
 * You **kind of** have a WYSIWYG (what you see is what you get) experience in the IDE.
 Kind of because it includes only xml layouts and compiled custom views.
-Logic in code can't be previewed in the IDE with xml layouts.
+Logic in code can't be previewed in the IDE with xml layouts, unless it is in a custom view.

 ### Cons of xml layouts